chocoteam/choco-solver/docs/source/1_overview.rst

 ---------------------

 Choco is build and managed using `Maven3 <http://maven.apache.org/download.cgi>`_.
-To declare Choco as a dependency of your project, simply update the ``pom.xml`` of your project by adding the following instruction:
+Choco is available on Maven Central Repository, to declare Choco as a dependency of your project, simply update the ``pom.xml`` of your project by adding the following instruction:

 .. code-block:: xml